 At Dean Lane, a large section of embankment needs replacing along with a small bridge over the lane.
 One abutment still remains, behind which is the Dean Cattle Creep.

 From Dean to Barbrook the views are stunning, some of the best along the whole route of the former railway.
-This section is very strictly of private land, so we request as always that potential visitors do not try to trace any of this stretch of trackbed please!
+This section is private land, so as always we ask that you do not try to walk any of this stretch of trackbed.

-The old station at Lynton has seen some development at the Barnstaple end of the site.
-The building itself is little changed from when the trains ceased to call (owned by a member of the railway and used as a holiday let).
-The new railway will be just out of sight behind the old station and adjacent houses, running the the field above.
+The old station site at Lynton has seen some development at the Barnstaple end.
+The station building itself is little changed from when the trains ceased to call (owned by an L&B Trust member and used as a holiday let).

-These final views show the proposed new station site, much nearer to Lynton.
-The land itself is currently overgrown, but through the trees gives a clear view out across the town.
+These final views show the intended new station site, The land itself is currently overgrown, but through the trees there is a clear view out across the town.

 Lynton & Lynmouth make a fantastic destination for the railway.
 Visitors will be able to visit one of the many street cafes, or maybe the Town Hall or Lyn & Exmoor Museum.
 The towns are famed for their historic water powered cliff railway, which also allows access to the beach and harbour at Lynmouth.
 The twin towns, described as "England's Little Switzerland" have a wealth of shops, eateries, pubs and guesthouses.
 Far from a run down seaside town, Lynton & Lynmouth really are the place to go in North Devon - they even boast having the only cinema in North Devon and Exmoor with full Dolby Digital Surround Sound!